devvyyxyz/DocsV2/docs/BMD/Modding/bmods-acedia/index.md

 git clone https://github.com/slothyace/bmods-acedia
 ```

-2. Install mods by dragging the `.js` files into the appropriate files
+2. Install mods by dragging the `.js` files into the appropriate folders
 3. Enjoy the mods